fz16336/Applied-Deep-Learning/README.md

 ![Architecture](/figures/architecture.png)

 Top stream is LMCNet, bottom stream is MCNet.
 Yellow layers indicate convolution layers, whilst purple ones are fully-connected networks.
 The red layer represents a pooling layer after max-pooling, to add clarity to the confusion in the paper.
-Filters of size 3x3xd are convolution filters, whilst 2x2xd are pooling filters, and $d\in\{32,64\} $ is the hyperparameter indicating the number of filters used in that specific layer.
+Filters of size 3x3xd are convolution filters, whilst 2x2xd are pooling filters, and d being 32 or 64 is the hyperparameter indicating the number of filters used in that specific layer.